 European Innovative Teaching Award

-The European Innovative Teaching Award is a new initiative to be launched in 2021 established by the Commission Communication on achieving the European Education Area by 2025.
+The European Innovative Teaching Award is an initiative launched in 2021 established by the Commission Communication on achieving the European Education Area by 2025.

 The objectives of the Award are to